 B.2.3.
 Of the two LEDs on the front of the Communications Hub, the LED on the left (nearest the securing screw) shall indicate the Communications Hub power and SM WAN connection statuses and the LED on the right shall indicate the status of the Communications Hub HAN connection.
 The SM WAN LED and the HAN LED shall be bi-colour (green and red).

 B.2.4.
-Table 3 shows the operational status table for Region North Communications Hubs.
+Table 3 shows the operational status table for North Region Communications Hubs.

-Table 3: Region North Communcations Hub operational status table for all states
+Table 3: North Region Communcations Hub operational status table for all states